insanedesigner/bookstore/README.md

 # online-book-store-project-in-php

-more details and demo http://projectworlds.in/online-book-store-project-in-php/
+for more details and demo email to projects.vyshakh@gmail.com